• Skip to primary navigation

 • Grind it slightly coarse, I used hand mortar and pestle as the quantity is less.

-• First heat 1.5 tbsp oil in a pan add mustard seeds, hing let the mustard seeds crackle.
+• First heat 1.5 tablespoon oil in a pan add mustard seeds, hing let the mustard seeds crackle.

 • Add grated mango and saute.